nikoudel/easyfit/README.md

 ### One-way data flow with "?" sign

 The "?" sign defines a column with one-way data flow, ie. although a cell has some non-empty value (eg. Temperature = 22), the data log shows that there is no value being passed from FitNesse to SUT ("Temperature":null).
 It only comes back from SUT ("Temperature":22).
-Although in this particular case (and in vast majority of all cases in general) it's irrelevant whether there is a value going into SUT or not (see [GetSaunaStateService.cs](https://github.com/nikoudel/SmartHome/blob/master/SmartHomeTests/Services/GetSaunaStateService.cs), sometimes values coming into SUT are expected to be null. "?" sign provides such a possibility.
+Although in this particular case (and in vast majority of all cases in general) it's irrelevant whether there is a value going into SUT or not (see [GetSaunaStateService.cs](https://github.com/nikoudel/SmartHome/blob/master/SmartHomeTests/Services/GetSaunaStateService.cs)), sometimes values coming into SUT are expected to be null. "?" sign provides such a possibility.

 ### Filters

 The "tf" filter defined earlier in the [SuiteSetUp](http://localhost:8080/SmartHome.SuiteSetUp) takes care of the date serialization problem which can be noticed from the data log.
 ServiceStack serializes dates in the "milliseconds since epoch" format, eg. "/Date(1380304800000+0300)/".
-FitNesse test, however, expects the date to be in a custom, human readable format, eg. "2013-09-27 19:20".
-Easyfit handles the problem by supporting custom "filters" which can modify data values coming into a SUT (**ExpectedFilter**) and coming bach into FitNesse (**ActualFilter**).
+FitNesse test, however, expects the date to be in a custom format, eg. "2013-09-27 19:20".
+The actual data coming from the SUT needs to be converted into a human readable form before being matched to the expected values.

+Easyfit handles the problem by supporting custom "filters" which can modify data values leaving FitNesse ("expected" values) and coming back in ("actual" values).
+Expected and actual values are processed by filters defined in **ExpectedFilter** and **ActualFilter** tables, respectively.
 See [Filter.scala](https://github.com/nikoudel/easyfit/blob/master/src/main/scala/easyfit/tables/Filter.scala) for implementation details.

 In this case the data requiring modification originates from SUT, so an ActualFilter needs to be defined:

 ![](https://raw.github.com/nikoudel/easyfit/images/ActualFilter.PNG "filter definition")

-Filter definition tables have no header row, just two columns: filter alias to be used in tests on the left (eg. "tf") and full name of the class implementing the filter (eg. "filters.TimeFormatter").
-Easyfit loads the class with reflection as long as it can be found from the classpath (the .\lib\filters_2.10-1.0.jar definition on the [root page](http://localhost:8080/SmartHome)).
+Filter definition tables have no header row, just two columns: filter alias to be used in tests on the left side of the column name (eg. "tf" in "tf:DateTime") and full name of the class implementing the filter (eg. "filters.TimeFormatter").
+Easyfit loads the class with Java reflection as long as it can be found from the classpath.
+The .\lib\filters_2.10-1.0.jar definition on the [root page](http://localhost:8080/SmartHome) adds the library containing the filter class (filters.TimeFormatter) to the classpath.

 A sample filter project is available [here] (https://github.com/nikoudel/filters).
 A filter method needs to implement the [IFilter](https://github.com/nikoudel/easyfit/blob/master/src/main/java/easyfit/IFilter.java) interface defined in easyfit: